 CSIP routinely invites employers to recruit on campus.
-Throughout the year, many companies visit our campus to meet with students, hosting lunch & learns to build awareness about opportunities within their company.
-The department hosts an annual Fall Job & Internship Fair to promote awareness among students about job opportunities and internships during college.
-In the spring, CSIP hosts an annual Career Fair for industry recruiters to meet with and interview prospective graduates for employment and internship opportunities.
+Throughout the year, many companies visit our campus to meet with students, hosting Lunch & Learns to build awareness about opportunities within their company.
+The department hosts annual fall and spring recruitment events to promote awareness among students about prospective employers and help connect students to industry recruiters seeking to hire future BFIT graduates for internship and employment opportunities.